CHURCH OF THE BRETHREN NETWORK

 Brethren youth developed the plan Chambers proposed from concern for youth in the event of conscription.
 It called for immediate action by the Church of the Brethren General Board to launch a volunteer service program with financial support from the entire denomination.
 Conference unanimously accepted the statement, which instituted Brethren Volunteer Service.

-That was 35 years ago in Colorado Springs, Colorado.
+That was 35 years ago in Colorado Springs, Colo.
 Today, more than 4,300 volunteers later, BVS is one of the foremost programs of the World Ministries Commission.

 BVS began from dreams of well-known Brethren, including Dan West.
 He helped the youth behind the scenes in 1948 to draw up the plan for volunteer service.
 Initially, BVS training was three months in length.
 But in 1949, units were shortened to eight weeks (later increased to nine) because eager volunteers wanted to get to their projects.
 The first BVS orientation unit gathered at New Windsor, Md., but because of its size, it was divided into two sections.
 Some volunteers went to Camp Harmony, a Church of the Brethren camp, while others remained at the New Windsor Service center.